sassafrastech/nemo-koop/README.md

 ### Deploy regular updates

+Locally (not on the server):

 1. Push any new commits
-1. Run `yarn run deploy` locally (not on the server)
+1. Run `yarn run deploy`

 ### Monitoring

 In the server app directory (`current/`):

-1. `yarn run pm2 status`
+1. `yarn run pm2 status` to check if what's running

 ## Development

-When developing locally, link the Provider so you don't need to keep reinstalling it:
+Tip: When developing locally, link the Provider so you don't need to keep reinstalling it:

 ```shell script
 cd koop-provider-nemo